Leila Nazgül Seiitbek: Fabrication of criminal charges

 Leila regularly provided pro bono legal assistance in Kyrgyzstan.
 As part of this work, Leila consulted a Coalition of Citizens for Affordable housing who were defrauded by Kyrgyz officials.
 She shared her findings with investigative reporters at Kloop.kg.
 In 2015, along with Kloop.kg, she made public a series of facts about land frauds involving high-ranking officials from the then ruling party.
 Throughout 2015 and early 2016, Kyrgyz security services and police subjected Leila to harassment and intimidation.
 She was targeted in an aggressive smear campaign through government-controlled media outlets.
 On April 5, 2016, the Kyrgyz authorities aired a news program on state TV channel where they named Leila and her husband "fraudsters” and American agents.
 As a result, Leila and her family were forced to leave Kyrgyzstan.
-Also in 2016, authorities fabricated criminal cases against Leila and her husband under the Kyrgyzstan Criminal Code's Articles 166 (“fraud”) and 171 (“appropriation and embezzlement of entrusted property”) - charges often used against human rights defendners and journalists.
+Also in 2016, authorities fabricated criminal cases against Leila and her husband under the Kyrgyzstan Criminal Code's Articles 166 (“fraud”) and 171 (“appropriation and embezzlement of entrusted property”) - charges often used against human rights defendners and journalists to slander them and justify and legitimize repressive actions against them by portraying them as common criminals.